How to Upgrade / Replace App with Win32 App Supersedence relationship | Intune

 Endpoint Manager - Intune - Win32 App - Review + create

-Validate the Supersedence Deployment on Test Machine
+Validate the Supersedence Deployment on the Test Machine

 Endpoint Manager - Intune - Win32 App - Validate Deployment